bkuri/vfab/docs/user-guide.md

 ## 11. Real-World Examples

-Learn from professionals using ploTTY in production environments.
+Learn from professionals using vfab in production environments.

 ### 10.1 Graphic Design Studio Workflow